shrek6201/near-earth-asteroid-monitor/README.md

 ### 4. Set your API key

-You can either set it as an environment variable:
+Set it as an environment variable:

 ```bash
 export NASA_API_KEY=your_api_key_here
 ```

-Or enter it directly in the app's sidebar when prompted.
+Or enter it directly in the app's sidebar when the app loads.

 ### 5. Run the app